dkvz/DoradeBlogEngineSpring/README.md

 * The spring-boot-devtools dependency is nice but I should check what "optional" means and if it does anything when building to prod.
 * What happens if you don't use an integer in /articles-starting-from/{articleId}?
 * Change the favicon.
+* If the @Transactional annotation really works it should be added to the insertArticle methods in the data access class.
+* It's possible for data in article_stats to concern articles that were deleted - we need to consider that when consuming article_stats and not finding a related entry in the main articles table.
+* I think package names are not supposed to contain uppercase letters.
+I have a package called BlogAuthoring.
 * getRSS should return a 403 when the requesting IP address is not allowed.
 * Add statistics such as the amount of views.
 * The methods inserting stuff into the database could set the inserted id in the Java Bean that was inserted.